By Pia Ersfeld

 Thank you for your kind words!

-You are certainly also affected; if you are here, then you know our suffering.
+I'm sure you're also affected, if you're here, then you know our suffering.

-I wish you many pain-free days without stupid comments from outside!!
+I wish you many pain-free days without stupid comments from others!

 Pia Ersfeld